-- Local governments are encouraged to create more compact urban development in order to preserve conservation resources of regional significance. - Local governments are encouraged to preserve the rural character of specific areas and provide opportunities for parks and other conservation activities. - Local governments are encouraged to adopt, revise and enforce Part V Environmental Planning Criteria ordinances. - Local governments are encouraged to revise and update local zoning, development and other environmental ordinances to require more permeable surface paving options, therefore reducing the percentage of impervious surface and pollution within new development. - Encourage developments to go beyond the state buffer width requirements for the protection of natural resources. - Explore the adoption of Transfer of Development Rights, conservation easements, fee simple acquisitions, and conservation tax credits to allow for the preservation of natural areas and open space. - Establish overlay districts to local zoning ordinances to add an additional layer of protection for water supply watersheds and other environmentally sensitive areas. - Establish development standards for the development of cluster subdivisions that feature walking/bicycle trails, passive parks, and greenbelts. - Create passive recreation opportunities which protects greenspace and establishes green linkages.
-Consider the establishment of a farmland protection program. - Encourage environmental stewardship and educate the public on environmental awareness. - Establish partnerships with local governments, agencies and citizens to protect important natural resources. - Establish working relationships with agencies such as the Georgia Department of Natural Resources, Trust for Public Land, the Nature Conservancy, the Georgia Conservancy, the Army Corps of Engineers.
+- Local governments are encouraged to create more compact urban development in order to preserve conservation resources of regional significance. - Local governments are encouraged to preserve the rural character of specific areas and provide opportunities for agricultural parks and other conservation activities. - Local governments are encouraged to adopt, revise and enforce Part V Environmental Planning Criteria ordinances. - Local governments are encouraged to revise and update local zoning, development and other environmental ordinances to require more permeable surface paving options, therefore reducing the percentage of impervious surface within new development. - Encourage developments to go beyond the state requirements for buffers and protection of natural resources. - Explore the adoption of Transfer of Development Rights, conservation easements, fee simple acquisitions, and conservation tax credits to allow for the preservation of natural areas and open space. - Establish overlay districts to local zoning ordinances to add an additional layer of protection for water supply watersheds and other environmentally sensitive areas. - Establish development standards for the development of cluster subdivisions that feature walking/bicycle trails, passive parks, and greenbelts. - The creation of passive recreation opportunities and the protection of greenspace is important to the community. - Consider the establishment of a farmland protection program. - Encourage environmental stewardship and educate the public on environmental awareness. - Establish partnerships with local governments, agencies and citizens to protect important natural resources. - Establish working relationships with agencies such as the Georgia Department of Natural Resources, Trust for Public Land, the Nature Conservancy, the Georgia Conservancy, the Army Corps of Engineers.